Stainless shirts are made of pure cotton.*

 Four different sewing machines are needed to make one shirt.
 One to sew the different parts on each other, one for the hem, one for the collar, and one only to close the seam at the collar.

-Then it is trimmed, controlled, ironed, packed, exported, shipped, and imported.
+The shirt is then trimmed, controlled, ironed, packed, exported, shipped, and imported.

 All that only for a shirt.